WICG/storage-buckets/explainer.md

    the data will survive an OS crash.
 However, if the computer experiences a power failure, the data may be lost.
 Some storage devices have batteries with sufficient capacity to write the data in the buffers in case of power failure, but this is not generally guaranteed.
+Furthermore, most modern portable computers (laptops, tablets, mobile phones) have firmware / OS logic that mitigates power failures by suspending the computer's activity and writing all the data in volatile buffers.

 4) The data is persisted to the storage medium (disk platters for HDDs, non-volatile memory cells for SSDs).
 At this point, the data will surive a